haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 #### Bonus analysis

-For the ones who already want to better digg into the results generated, several tools and scripts are provided in the `3CRO` directory.
+For the ones who already want to better dig into the results generated, several tools and scripts are provided in the `3CRO` directory.

 First, go to the `3CRO` directory: